coolblknerd/FCC_URL_Shortener/README.md

 for this one though.
 But I've figured out how to check the incoming url parameter against a regEx which will help check to see if the incoming is a valid URL.

+So the way I see this working out in my head is when the param is checked and the url is validated the program will take the param and check inside a database to see if there is already a link like it already in there with shortened url.
+If so, then return the original url and the shortened url, otherwise, the program will store the new, validated url and create a shortened url for it.